 We found 7 orthopedic surgeons who accept Humana Simplicity HMO Open Access Gold 03/100 near Springfield, OH.

-Dr. Eric Metz's area of specialization is orthopedics/orthopedic surgery.
+Dr. Eric Metz is a physician who specializes in orthopedics/orthopedic surgery.
 He is affiliated with Mercy Health System.
-Before performing his residency at Garden City Hospital, Dr. Metz attended Pikeville College School of Osteopathic Medicine for medical school.
-He is an in-network provider for Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+Dr. Metz attended Pikeville College School of Osteopathic Medicine for medical school and subsequently trained at Garden City Hospital for residency.
+He accepts several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.

-Dr. Kevin Zartman is an orthopedics/orthopedic surgery specialist in Springfield, OH.
-He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Dr. Kevin Zartman specializes in orthopedics/orthopedic surgery.
+Dr. Zartman honors Humana HMO, Humana Bronze, Humana Catastrophic, and more.
 He studied medicine at Ohio State University College of Medicine.

 Conditions / Treatments